Charleston Catholic High School: Enrollment

 Charleston Catholic enrolls both Christian and non-Christian students from a wide range of ethnic, racial, and socio-economic backgrounds.
 Students are required to follow a uniform policy.
 CCHS boasts a rigorous college preparatory program for all students with an extensive offering of academic, athletic, and extracurricular programs.
 Its athletic teams compete with public and parochial schools in the WVSSAC Division A. Typically, 100 percent of graduating classes enroll in four-year colleges and universities.

-Mission

-In the context of a Christian Community, Charleston Catholic High School strives to help students fulfill the potential of their God-given talents and abilities and to guide them in developing themselves in all areas: spiritually, intellectually, physically, aesthetically, and socially.
-Staff, students, and parents work together to develop a community of shared values based on respect and concern for self and others while at the same time guiding students to use their gifts and values to better the world in which they live.

 Awards and recognition

 Charleston Catholic High School was named as having the top athletics program in West Virginia for 2008-2009 school year by Sports Illustrated.

 In 2013, 65% of students in grades 9 through 12 took at least one AP exam, many taking more than one, with a total of 260 exams taken by CCHS students.
 Over 61.5% of the Class of 2013 took and passed an AP exam during their high school careers.
 The same year, 13% of the Senior Class of 2014 were named National Merit Semi-Finalists.

 Members of the Charleston Catholic High School Class of 2009 were accepted and enrolled in some of the country's finest universities (including Princeton University, Harvard University, and the Wharton School of the University of Pennsylvania), had eight national merit finalists in a graduating class of only 69, and were ACRE champions.
 38% of the graduating class were honored as AP scholars.